-2.3.1 Vision
+3.1.1 Vision

-To ensure the building of an informed and enlighten citizenry through the provision of information resources that is readily available and easily accessible.
+To ensure the building of an informed and enlighten citizenry through the provision of information resources that are readily available and easily accessible.

-2.3.2 Mission Statement
+3.1.2 Mission Statement

 To acquire, process, organize, disseminate as well as provide links to information resources to all Nigerians for their educational pursuits and for informed decision-making.